May 5, 2021

 # 1.Co-addicted.
 You are addicted to your addict partners….. addiction? πŸ‘‡πŸ‘‡πŸ‘‡

 "..the word codependency came from a word that Claudia Black named in the 70s, which I really liked and thought that was great, and the idea was Co-addiction.
 Because where I think codependency goes wrong is it doesn't say "I'm obsessed and addicted with my husband's drinking problem, I can't get the drinking off my mind".
 That's Co addiction.
-Where I feel just driven and focused on their problem, and I can buy that" - YouTube
+Where I feel just driven and focused on their problem, and I can buy that" - Dr Rob Weiss and In The Rooms, Prodependence: A New Approach for Loved Ones of Addicts.
+YouTube

 "I don't stick by you as an [co-]addict because there's something wrong with me.
-I may stick by you as an [co-]addict because I learned how to stick by people in my childhood and so I know how to do it, but that's not pathology." - YouTube
+I may stick by you as an [co-]addict because I learned how to stick by people in my childhood and so I know how to do it, but that's not pathology." - Dr Rob Weiss and In The Rooms, Prodependence: A New Approach for Loved Ones of Addicts.
+YouTube

 πŸ‘† Claudia Black confirmed in an email she did NOT create the label "Co-addict".
 Also, Robs description of Co-addiction is not entirely accurate, Co-addiction and codependency mean the same thing and come from the same place.
 And calling a betrayed partner an "addict" (especially saying she's "addicted" to her partners addiction) for any reason IS pathologizing the victim, which puts blame on the victim.